-- a.
-Alcoholic beverages may be served no more than one (1) hour before food for the main event is served. - b.
-Once food has been served for the main event, only beer and wine may be served during the main event. - c.
-Events at which alcoholic beverages are served may last no longer than three (3) hours. - d.
-For events that do not precede a meal function, serving heavy hors d'oeuvres, with at least two(2) hot hors d'oeuvres, is required. - e.
-Service of alcohol must be discontinued fifteen (15) minutes prior to the anticipated end of the event. - f.
-When serving alcohol, a "Request to Serve Alcohol" application, provided by A-B Tech, must be completed, and returned ten (10) full business days prior to the event. - g.
-In cases where only malt beverages or unfortified wine, are to be served, only the approved "Request to Serve Alcohol" is required.
-In addition, in cases where fortified wine or spirituous liquor (i.e. more than malt beverages and unfortified wine) are to be served, all entities, including A-B Tech internal events, must apply for, and be approved for, a "Limited Special Occasion Permit," submitted to, and received from, the NC ABC Commission Permits.
-This permit must received by A-B Tech no later than five (5) full business days prior to the event date.
+- 1. Only beer and wine may be served at non-college sponsored events. - 2.
+Alcoholic beverages may be served no more than one (1) hour before food for the main event is served. - 3.
+Events at which alcoholic beverages are served may last no longer than three (3) hours. - For events that do not precede a meal function, serving heavy hors d'oeuvres, with at least two (2) hot hors d'oeuvres, is required. - 5.
+Service of alcoholic beverages must be discontinued fifteen (15) minutes prior to the anticipated end of the event. - 6.
+When serving alcoholic beverages, a "Request to Serve Alcohol" application, provided by A-B Tech, must be completed and returned ten (10) full business days prior to the event. - An entity hosting a ticketed, fundraising event, including A-B Tech internal events, must apply and be approved for a one-time permit to serve alcohol pursuant to N.C.
+Gen. Stat. § 18B-1002(a)(5).
+This permit must be received by A-B Tech no later than five (5) full business days prior to the event date.
 Failure to obtain, or deliver, this permit will result in alcohol being banned from the event.